maxwelljmckee/no-dux/README.md

 # Why `no-dux`?
 ## You're looking for a new state management solution
 Many of you have probably used Redux in the past, and if you're like me your initial reaction was probably mostly positive.
-What a great tool, you thought, but why does it have so much boilerplate?
+What a great tool, you thought, but as time went on you started asking questions like why does it have so much boilerplate?
 And why does my data disappear on a page reload?
 Sure I can chuck it in localStorage to persist, but then I'm clogging up memory with unnecessary duplication.
 And what the heck is a reducer anyway?

 In recent years, many developers have abandoned Redux in favor of the React Context API, which captures nearly all the same use cases with less configuration.
-But both of these tools can have performance issues relating to unintended rerenders cascading through your Virtual-DOM, and these pitfalls can be harder and harder to maintain as both your team and your application grow in size and complexity.
+But both of these tools can face performance issues when unintended rerenders go cascading through your Virtual-DOM.
+And these pitfalls can be harder and harder to maintain as both your application and your organization scale in size and complexity.

 <br />